sahiliamsso/docs/source/installation-guide/install.md

 - In form post, the form contains the hostname, therefore using private IP address will not work and will cause issues.
 - Even if a proxy is used to re-writes, using IP address will not work and not supported, in such cases the certificate's CN are written incorrectly and will not work on the browser.
-- If in case, Load Balancer requires a https(ssl) certificate with private IP, that could be done by replacing the apache ssl certificates only with the private IP address.
+- If in case, Load Balancer requires a https(ssl) certificate with private IP, that could be done by replacing only apache ssl certificates with the private IP address.